 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-I have light colored laminate floors and when I wash them I always get streaks.
+I have light colored hardwood floors and when I wash them I always get streaks.
 You can see all of them.
 Any suggestions for a cleaner?